-- maintain business records for analysis or audit purposes. - keep to relevant laws (for example, laws relating to preventing, detecting and investigating money laundering and funding terrorism). - defend or take legal action. - keep records of anyone who does not want to receive marketing from us. - deal with any future complaints about the services we have provided. - help with monitoring fraud; or - assess the effectiveness of marketing we may have sent you.
+- maintain business records for analysis or audit purposes - keep to relevant laws (for example, laws relating to preventing, detecting and investigating money laundering and funding terrorism) - defend or take legal action - · keep records of anyone who does not want to receive marketing from us - deal with any future complaints about the services we have provided - help with monitoring fraud; or - assess the effectiveness of marketing we may have sent you.

-The period we keep information for is often linked to the amount of time it would take for a legal claim to be made by or against us, which in many cases is six or seven years after you stop being our customer.
+The period we keep information for is often linked to the amount of time available to bring a legal claim, which in many cases is six or seven years after your account closes or following a transaction such as a payment.
 We will keep your personal data after this time if we have to do so to keep to the law, if there are existing claims or complaints that will reasonably require us to keep your information, or for regulatory or technical reasons.
 If we do need to keep your information for a longer period, we will continue to protect that information.

-10. Individual rights
+10. Your rights

-People have certain rights relating to their personal data.
+You have certain rights relating to your personal data.
 These include the right to:

-- ask for a copy of the personal data we hold about them. - ask us to provide them (or a third party chosen by them) with an electronic copy of the personal data they have given us. - ask us to correct personal data we hold. - restrict how we use their personal data. - ask us to delete personal data; and - object to ways we are using their personal data.
+- ask for a copy of the personal data we hold about you - ask us to give you (or a third party chosen by you) an electronic copy of the personal data you have given us - ask us to correct personal data we hold - · restrict how we use your personal data - ask us to delete personal data; and - object to particular ways we are using your personal data.

-A person's ability to exercise these rights will depend on a number of factors, and in some instances, we will not be able to agree to a request (for example, if we have a legitimate reason for not doing so or the right doesn't apply to the particular data we hold about the person).
-If you or your business partners would like more information on these rights, or want to exercise them, you can do so through online banking or by going to barclays.co.uk/control-your-data.
+Your ability to exercise these rights will depend on a number of factors, and in some instances we will not be able to agree to your request (for example, if we have a legitimate reason for not doing so or the right doesn't apply to the particular information we hold about you).
+If you would like more information on your rights, or want to exercise them, you can do so through online banking or by going to barclays.co.uk/control-your-data.

-If any of your information changes or is incorrect, please contact us.
+If any of your personal data changes or is incorrect, please contact us.